johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ### Parse a Cookie {#parse-a-cookie}

-To **Parse a Cookie** given a byte sequence _input_, a boolean _isSecure_, a host _host_, URL path _requestPath_, run these steps.
+To **Parse a Cookie** given a byte sequence _input_, a boolean _isSecure_, a host _host_, URL path _path_, run these steps.
 They return a new cookie or failure:

 1. If _input_ contains a byte in the range 0x00 to 0x08, inclusive,
    the range 0x0A to 0x1F inclusive, or 0x7F (CTL bytes excluding HTAB),